-FURIVI 10-K the fiscal year ended Decem OR ber 31, 2020 ☐ TRANSITION REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIE For the transition period from Commission file number 000-5 to MMERCIAL REAL EST xact name of registrant as specified i Maryland (State or other jurisdiction of incorporation or organization) 32-0506267 (I.R.S.
-Employer Identification No.) 2901 Butterfield Road Oak Brook, Illinois (Address of principal executive offi ces) 60523 (Zip Code) (Regi (800) 826-8228 strant's telephone number, inclu ding area code) Securiti es registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered None Indicate by check mark if the registrant is a well-known sea es registered pursuant to Section Common Stock, \$0.001 par value asoned issuer, as defined in Rule 405 or per share Yes □ No ⊠ Indicate by check mark if the registrant is not required to fi Yes □ No ⊠ le reports pursuant to Section 13 or Sec ction 15(d) of the Act.
-Indicate by check mark whether the registrant (1) has file preceding 12 months (or for such shorter period that the redays.
-Yes \boxtimes No \square d all reports required to be filed by Sogistrant was required to file such repo ection 13 or 15(d) of the Securities Exchange Act of 1934 during the rts), and (2) has been subject to the filing requirements for the past 90 (§232.405 of this chapter) during the preceding 12 months Indicate by check mark whether the registrant is a large (or for such shorter period that the reginaccelerated filer, an accelerated filer, and File required to be submitted pursuant to Rule 405 of Regulation S-T strant was required to submit such files).
-Yes \boxtimes No \square a non-accelerated filer, a smaller reporting company, or an emerging ing company," and "emerging growth company" in Rule 12b-2 of the Large accelerated filer □ Non-accelerated filer ⋈ Emerging Growth Company ⋈ Accelerated filer □ Smaller Reporting Company ⊠ If an emerging growth company, indicate by check mark financial accounting standards provided pursuant to Section the extended transition period for complying with any new or revised gement's assessment of the effectiveness of its internal control over gistered public accounting firm that prepared or issued its audit report.
-Indicate by check mark whether the registrant is a shell cor npany (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ 657,457 shares of Class A common s 1, the Registrant had 11,642,173 shares of common stock outstanding, tock, 398,971 shares of Class T common stock, 50,624 shares of Class k.
+FORM 10-K ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) O For the f F THE SECURITIES EXC fiscal year ended Decen OR rom to INPOINT COMM ERCIAL REAL ES TATE INCOME, INC. e of registrant as specifi Maryland 32-0506267 (State or other jurisdiction of incorporation or organization) 2901 Butterfield Road (I.R.S.
+Employer Identification No.) Oak Brook, Illinois 60523 (Address of principal executive offices) (Zip Code) (800) 826-8228 (Registrant' s telephone number, inc luding area code) Securities regi stered pursuant to Secti on 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered 6.75% Series A Cumulative Redeemable Preferred Stock, par value \$0.001 ICR PR A New York Stock Exchange Securities regi stered pursuant to Secti on 12(g) of the Act: Comm on Stock, \$0.001 par val ue per share Indicate by check mark if the registrant is a well-known seasoned issu Yes $\square$ No $\boxtimes$ er, as defined in Rule 405 o of the Securities Act.
+Indicate by check mark if the registrant is not required to file reports Yes $\square$ No $\boxtimes$ s pursuant to Section 13 or Section 15(d) of the Act. y Section 13 or 15(d) of the Securities Exchange Act of 1934 during the ports), and (2) has been subject to the filing requirements for the past 90 Indicate by check mark whether the registrant has submitted electro (§232.405 of this chapter) during the preceding 12 months (or for su ata File required to be submitted pursuant to Rule 405 of Regulation S-1 gistrant was required to submit such files).
+Yes $\boxtimes$ No $\square$ non-accelerated filer, a smaller reporting company, or an emerging growth mpany," and "emerging growth company" in Rule 12b-2 of the Exchange Large accelerated filer □ Non-accelerated filer □ Accelerated filer □ Smaller Reporting Company ⊠ Emerging Growth Company If an emerging growth company, indicate by check mark if the reg financial accounting standards provided pursuant to Section 13(a) of se the extended transition period for complying with any new or revised nagement's assessment of the effectiveness of its internal control ove registered public accounting firm that prepared or issued its audit report Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the ne Exchange Act).
+Yes □ No ⊠ There is no established market for the registrant's shares of commo n stock.
+As of March 10, 2 hares of Class A common s 022, the Registrant had 10,795,091 shares of common stock outstanding stock, 398,296 shares of Class T common stock, 47,189 shares of Class I